Northern Cape

 The Namaqualand region in the west is famous for its Namaqualand daisies.
-The southern towns of De Aar and Colesberg found within the Great Karoo are major transport nodes between Johannesburg, Cape Town and Port Elizabeth.
+The southern towns of De Aar and Colesberg found within the Great Karoo are major transport nodes between Johannesburg, Cape Town and Gqeberha.
 Kuruman can be found in the north-east and is known as a mission station.
 It is also well known for its artesian spring and Eye of Kuruman.
-The Orange River flows through the province of Northern Cape, forming the borders with the Free State in the southeast and with Namibia to the northwest.
+The Orange River flows through the province, forming the borders with the Free State in the southeast and with Namibia to the northwest.
 The river is also used to irrigate the many vineyards in the arid region near Upington.

 Native speakers of Afrikaans comprise a higher percentage of the population in the Northern Cape than in any other province.
 The Northern Cape's four official languages are Afrikaans, Tswana, Xhosa, and English.
 Minorities speak the other official languages of South Africa and a few people speak indigenous languages such as Nama and Khwe.

 The provincial motto, Sa ǁa ǃaĩsi 'uĩsi ("We go to a better life"), is in the Nǀu language of the Nǁnǂe (ǂKhomani) people.
 It was given in 1997 by one of the language's last speakers, Ms. Elsie Vaalbooi of Rietfontein, who has since died.
 It was South Africa's first officially registered motto in a Khoisan language.
-Subsequently, South Africa's national motto, ǃKe e ǀxarra ǁke, was derived from the extinct Northern Cape ǀXam language.
+Subsequently, South Africa's national motto, ǃKe e ǀxarra ǁke, was derived from the extinct ǀXam language.